Send the link below via email or IMCopy

 "Appeal to emotion or sympathy in order to urge the listener to accept your argument"

-A. Example: "You owe me because I defended you last time"
+A. Example: "You owe me big time because I defended you last time"

 B. Example: "If you were only in that situation, you would have done the same thing"